nextflow-io/nextflow/plugins/nf-sqldb/README.md

 NOTE: THIS IS A PREVIEW TECHNOLOGY, FEATURES AND CONFIGURATION SETTINGS CAN CHANGE IN FUTURE RELEASES.

+This repository only holds plugin artefacts.
+Source code is available at this [link](https://github.com/nextflow-io/nextflow/tree/master/plugins/nf-sqldb).

 ## Get started

 Make sure to have Nextflow 21.08.0 or later.
 Add the following snippet to your `nextflow.config` file.